 every one of your relations.
 Convince yourself that things are working

 fine.
-Report any interesting observations that you make.
-(Simple observations
+Required: report any interesting observations that you make.

 - Develop a substantial amount of data for your